 The “S100Infrastructure” repository which is designated for user feedback on IHO S-100 Infrastructure systems, specifically the S-100 Toolkit and the IHO GI Registry.

-The other public respositories are more specialized but may be of interest to Product Specification developers developing similar types of data products or components.
+The other public repositories are more specialized but may be of interest to Product Specification developers developing similar types of data products or components.

 Repository names of existing repositories are expected to be stable but changes and reorganisations are possible in the future.